-Cuddy tells House she finally wants to know who he picks as a member of his team and he decides that however finds out what's wrong with a seedy, drug using rock musician gets the job.
+Cuddy tells House she finally wants to know who he picks as a member of his team and he decides that whoever finds out what's wrong with a seedy, drug using rock musician gets the job.
 Foreman doesn't like the fact House plays this game with the life of the rocker.
 Meanwhile, Wilson has made a wrong diagnosis: He told a man he's going to die while, in fact, the man is as fit as a fiddle.
-Written by

 Marco van Hoof <firstname.lastname@example.org>